Consumer awareness of, and confidence in, automated vehicles and advanced driver assistance systems: 2020 Public opinion research study

 The effects of psychodynamic drugs such as cannabis, amphetamine, cocaine, and anti-depressants on driving vary by drug.
 They generally result in slower reaction time, failure to identify danger, poor decision-making, and falling asleep at the wheel.
 (For more information see:…

 The effects of alcohol on drivers are delays in identifying and responding to danger.
 Alcohol also increases drowsiness and the likelihood of falling asleep at the wheel.
-Prevalence: In 2019, according to investigating police officers, 18 percent of traffic fatalities…
+Prevalence: In 2021, according to investigating police officers, 18% of fatal collisions involved…

 School bus transportation is incredibly safe, but does that mean seat belts are not necessary on school buses?
 Dr. Alan German, Chief of Collision Investigations in the Road Safety Directorate at Transport Canada, led a discussion surrounding seat belts and…